iamkahvi/iamkahvi.github.io/_posts/2017-01-08-on-my-career-pt.2.md

 Anyway, I chose to pursue architecture and that was at about the time when I was applying to universities.

-The reason I just jumped from graphic design to architecture, if I’m honest with myself, is that architecture looked cooler and was harder.
+The reason I just jumped from graphic design to architecture, if I’m honest with myself, is that architecture looked cooler and looked harder.
 I am quite certain that it had nothing to do with my passion to design buildings because, although I find it interesting , I do not have that passion.
 That said, I do have a passion to solve problems, whether it be with math or science or architecture.
 To sum up though, I know that the main reason why I jumped from graphic design to architecture is because it was more challenging.
 So I started focusing on that.

 The grass is always greener on the other side.
 I began to idolize and really focus on achieving a successful career in architecture.